CommonAccord/Cmacc-Org/Doc/S/About/CCL/Impact_0.md

 Ti=Impact

+1.sec=Rapid legal codification.

+2.sec=Improved speed, transparency and certainty in business dealings.

-1.sec=Improved access to justice; greater legal certainty; greater productivity; advancement of self-governance, rule of law, privacy and healthcare delivery.
+3.sec=Greater access to justice, rule of law and self-governance.

-2.sec=Greater security and robustness of IT systems for individuals, enterprise and government.

-3.sec=Greater transparency of institutions.
+4.sec=Greater transparency of institutions.

-=[Z/ol/s3]
+5.sec=Improved outcomes for social objectives such as privacy, health, climate and decentralization.

+=[Z/ol/s5]